ImR0Ns/Tic-Tac-Toe/README.md

 ## How to Test the App

-If you only want to test the application without building it, you can download the Release Folder
+If you only want to test the application without building it, check Release folder